Who we are

 Professional networks and subcontractors

 Like many organisations, we keep contact details of people in our professional networks, for example people from organisations that we collaborate with, people we subcontract to, people we meet at conferences, etc. Our professional networks are very important to us, as they enable us to build alliances.
-We store this data in Notion, which is a US-based company providing database management software.
-Notion have signed up to the EU-US Privacy Shield.
+We store this data either in Notion (which is a US-based company providing database management software) or in Google's G Suite.
+Both Notion and Google have signed up to the EU-US Privacy Shield.
 We have decided that we have a legitimate interest in holding this information, and that is the lawful basis we are using to process this data.
 You can ask us to delete any data we hold about you by emailing email@example.com, and we will action this request within 10 days.
 We also clean up our contacts database at least once a year by deleting out of date contact information or by updating records, for example where people have moved into different roles.

 Open Government Network